ogfirstofhisname/openai-telegram-chatbot/README.md

 2. Make sure you have Python installed (version 3.10 or later).
 3. (Optional) Create a virtual environment by running `python -m venv venv` in the project's root directory.
 4. Install the required packages by running `pip install -r requirements.txt` in the project's root directory.
 If you are using a virtual environment, make sure it is activated.
+5. Download and install ffmpeg from [here](https://ffmpeg.org/download.html) and add the install directory to your system PATH.
+This is required for processing voice messages.

 Now proceed to the next steps to set up the OpenAI API key and the Telegram bot token.